Employment Rights Act 2025

 - Collective Redundancy Consultation (introducing new triggers for collective consultation and enhanced protective awards)

-- Fire and Rehire Practices (restricting its use in most cases)
+- Fire and Rehire Practices (restricted variations)

 - Flexible Working (tightening requirements to ensure employers act reasonably)